CodemasonHQ/docs/quickstart.md

 This command creates an application on Codemason for you, prepares a `git remote` repository to transport your code and updates the `.gitlab-ci.yml` so Codemason knows how to build your app.

-Commit the changes to your build script
+Commit the changes to your build script:
 ```
 $ git add .
 $ git commit -m "Build script"